 - Chokecherry syrup maple syrup, etc

-- Heat the hackberry milk, pinch of salt, sugar and cinnamon with the cornmeal, whisking until steaming and visibly thickened, about 5-10 minutes, then cool, covered with clingfilm or a lid to prevent a skin from forming.
+- Heat the hackberry milk, butter, pinch of salt, sugar and cinnamon with the cornmeal, whisking until steaming and visibly thickened, about 5-10 minutes, then cool, covered with clingfilm or a lid to prevent a skin from forming.

 - Meanwhile, whisk the egg whites until doubled in volume.

 - Beat the egg yolks into the hackberry-cornmeal mixture, then fold in the whites.

 - Transfer the mixture to a greased 8 inch cast iron skillet and bake at 400 for 25 minutes or until just cooked.

 - Cool for a few minutes before spooning out portions.